 A Christian woman wants a real man who is neither conflicted in his masculinity or ashamed of his faith and spirituality.
 She wants a person who can be both a man able to make his way in the world and a spiritual leader in his own home and the church.
-I suppose the women here today could add several more things to the list but let me mention just one more thing I believe Christian women want.
+I suppose that women reading this mini-book could add several more qualities to this list, but let me mention just one more thing I believe Christian women want.

 3. Christian women want men who will make them happy, not just make them laugh.

 Humor is an attractive quality in men but it doesn't guarantee happiness.
-In Solomon's love poem "Song of Solomon" the Shulamite woman that Solomon is engaged to marry talks about the things that make a Godly woman happy:
+In Solomon's love poem "Song of Solomon" the Shulamite woman that Solomon is engaged to marry talks about the things that make a Godly woman happy, starting in chapter 1:

 A purified character

 The young woman compares Solomon's character to the lovely fragrance of perfume that is experienced by others, not just herself.
-A man who is well thought of because of his integrity, goodness, kindness, and love by others is a joy to his wife.
+A man who is well thought of by others because of his integrity, goodness, kindness and love is a joy to his wife.
 A man whose character is continually purified from sin by God is a joy to his wife and a blessing to his community.

 The ability to make a woman feel secure